Best Trade Schools in Mississippi (2025)

 Mississippi's economy depends on skilled workers in manufacturing, shipbuilding, construction, and healthcare.
 Trade schools give students the skills to enter these industries quickly — often in less than two years.
 Whether you're in Jackson, Gulfport, Biloxi, or rural areas, there are accredited programs statewide.

-Many Mississippi trade schools partner with employers and state workforce programs to help graduates secure jobs right after training.
+Many Mississippi trade schools partner with employers and state workforce programs to connect graduates with opportunities after training; timelines and outcomes vary by location and job market.

 Best Trade Schools in Mississippi